dszeto/heroku-buildpack-pio/README.md

 ### Update `engine.json`

-Modify this file to make sure the `appName` parameter matches the app record you created earlier.
+Modify this file to make sure the `appName` parameter matches the app record [created in the eventserver](#generate-an-app-record-on-the-eventserver).

 ```json
   "datasource": {